Parts of a Tree: A Detailed Guide to Tree Anatomy

 Inside a Tree: Cells, Layers, and More

-1. Bark (protective outer layer).
+1. Bark (protective outer layer)

-2. Cambium (growth layer).
+2. Cambium (growth layer)

-3. Sapwood (active water transport).
+3. Sapwood (active transport)

-4. Heartwood (dense, inactive core).
+4. Heartwood (dense core).

 Why Tree Anatomy Matters